weihangChen/WebApplication3/README.md

 # Summary
-proff of concept that server1 and get dynamic js functions from server2 and hook up the functions with the html elements.
+proff of concept that server1 can get dynamic js functions from server2 and hook up the functions with the html elements.
 When event fires, we are able to extract information from server1 and return the data to server2.
-Then what server2 does using the data is another business.

 # Steps to run
 1. download visual studio 2019 preview